AndrewJHart/backbone-pusher/README.md

 Oh yeah, this needs re-factored, etc..
 My current pipeline auto-minifies the assets but I'll minify and upload a dist version soon.

+Way more docs coming soon when I have time, thx

 Features
 ========

 + Automatically adds, updates, and/or removes models from your collection based on the `message` received. e.g. server sends a `add_message` and the plugin will receive that data on the add event listener and update the collection with the new object.
 + Super easy to integrate to an existing Collection.
 + Filters can be configured in `options` to enable real-time filters based on the models attributes.
 See __Filters__ below.
++ Emits special events that you can bind to in other areas of your backbone application for custom behavior.

 Install & Configure